LacunaSoftware/docs/docs.en-us/articles/includes/linux/ubuntu/install-aspnetcore-60.md

 Follow the instructions below depending on your Ubuntu version to:

-1. Register the Microsoft key and add the product repository (this only needs to be done on Ubuntu 20 or previous and once per machine)
+1. Register the Microsoft key and add the product repository (this only needs to be done on versions prior to 22 and once per machine)
 1. Install the package `aspnetcore-runtime-6.0`

 [!include[Install ASP.NET Core Runtime](../../../../../includes/linux/ubuntu/install-aspnetcore-60.md)]